 Improved customer experience and service.

 Open banking streamlines and automates many of the mundane and boring aspects of the paperwork, which, in turn, helps to communicate about more important subjects and just be humans without being buried under the papers.
-Also, open banking is a trend on a rise right now, so by offering this feature to your customers, you open more doors for them to enter because your option seems more attractive than the one where they have to do all the work.
+Also, open banking is a trend on the rise right now, so by offering this feature to your customers, you open more doors for them to enter because your option seems more attractive than the one where they have to do all the work.

 Increased security and data protection.